jonahh2160/nonogram-solver/README.md

 Original dataset by Jose Maria Buades: https://github.com/josebambu/NonoDataset

+WARNING: You MUST unzip the zip files in the 15x15 puzzle folder before training the 15x15 model.

 There are as many clues stored in each row/column as there can be clues possible in that size grid (e.g., a 10x10 can store at maximum 5 clues per row: [1,1,1,1,1], so there are 5 clues per row and column in the dataset).
 Additionally, these clues are "right-padded", which is to say stored at the TAIL-END of each row/column, NOT at the head (e.g., a 10x10 grid will store a clue of 10 as [0,0,0,0,10]).
 These clues are stored first by row (top row to bottom) and then by column (left column to right).